-Because certain of the Securities from time to time may be sold, or their percentage may be reduced under certain limited circumstances described below, or because Securities may be distributed in redemption of Units, no assurance can be given that a Trust will retain for any length of time its present size.
+Because certain of the Securities from time to time may be sold, or their percentage may be reduced under certain limited circumstances (see also Structure and Offering and Fixed Portfolio), or because Securities may be distributed in redemption of Units, no assurance can be given that a Trust will retain for any length of time its present size.
 See Redemption; Administration of the Trusts-Amendment and Termination.
 For Holders who do not redeem their Units, investments in Units of a Trust will be liquidated on the fixed date specified under Termination Date in a Trust's Summary of Essential Information section, and may be liquidated sooner if the net asset value of the Trust falls below that specified under Minimum Value of the Trust set forth in a Trust's Summary of Essential Information section.
 See Risk Factors.